OpenAPC/openapc-de/data/jisc_collections/2014-2016/README.md

     3. otherwise, remove the entry.

 Steps 2-7 were executed by an custom python [preprocessing script](https://github.com/OpenAPC/openapc-de/blob/master/python/etc/preprocessing/jisc/jisc_preprocessing.py).
 The script's [output log](https://github.com/OpenAPC/openapc-de/blob/master/data/jisc_collections/preprocessed/preprocessing.log) was added to the directory along with the resulting file for reference.
+Records identified as books or monographs (Step 4) were extracted to a separate output file (books_preprocessed.csv), which differs from the regular preprocessed file in some points:
+- The file does not correspond linewise to the "columns_removed" file, instead it has a "Line number" column to indicate each record's position in the input file.
+- the "is_hybrid" column was removed.
+- "ISBN" (initially empty) and "Article title" were added.

 8. Rows with DOIs unsuited for enrichment (non-resolving, not listed in crossref or wrong crossref publication type) were removed.
 9. Inconsistent institutional names were normalised: